-Run all updates.
+Run all Operating System (OS) updates.
 This is important.
 Some students on an exam restart, have gotten hung up on a system update that cannot be canceled.
 Make sure your computer is up to date.
 In addition...

-Update to the latest exam software.
+Update to the latest exam taking software version.
 Have the latest update installed for your exam software.
 If there is a new update, it will notify you upon launch.

 Check the permission settings for Examplify with Exam ID and Exam Monitor feature enabled.
-If the Office of Assessment has notified you that your remote close book exam will be using Exam ID and Exam Monitor, then make sure to review what Exam ID and Exam Monitor our FAQ and check your permissions.
+If the Office of Assessment has notified you that your remote (scheduled) close book exam will be using Exam ID and Exam Monitor feature of Examplify, then make sure to review what Exam ID and Exam Monitor our FAQ and check your permissions.

-Run the mock exam!
-After doing all of the above, the most important thing you want to do is run the mock exams provided to you.
-There are different mock exams ranging from open book, to secure, etc. Each exam sets your computer up differently, so make sure to run them all.
-Note any issues that are not resolved from doing the above steps.
+Run the mock exam.
+After successfully registering and installing Examplify, the most important thing you want to do is run the mock exams provided to you.
+There are different mock exams ranging from open book, to secure, etc. Each exam sets up your computer up differently, so make sure to run them all.

 Before you take your exam, you'll want all unnecessary applications closed.
-These include things like Spotify, any email applications, etc. These applications take resources on your computer and even though Examplify will close them for you, it's best to do it ahead of time.
+These include streaming apps like Spotify, any email applications, etc. These applications take resources on your computer and even though Examplify will close them for you, it's best to do it ahead of time.

 |Let's face it, Examsoft loves to update their software, Examplify.
 Learn how to troubleshoot that Virtual Machine error after a routine Examplify update on your Windows computer.|